Confession: I wanted to call this post ‘How To Unleash Your Wrath’, but I decided to tone it down.

-Tool number 7 is the furthest away from a cup of tea that you can get.
+Tool number 7 to release anger is the furthest away from a cup of tea that you can get.

 It’s a step beyond free dancing, for those times you just can’t shake your angry feelings.
 This technique is called swamping – you’re going to fully embrace the shittiness of your anger.
 No stuffing down – no hiding from it.
 You’re going to transform into the wrathful Pele.

 - Dress in something that embodies anger – something red perhaps, or even a bin bag.